-The Subscriber can request the issuance of the acknowledgement from the Long-Term Preservation Provider with a paper based hand signed request submitted by any delivery manner or by filing an electronic request certified with at least an advanced electronic signature or seal.
+The Subscriber may request the issuance of the acknowledgement from the Long-Term Preservation Provider with a paper based hand signed request submitted by any delivery manner or by filing an electronic request certified with at least an advanced electronic signature or seal which is based on qualified certificate.

-The issuance of the acknowledgement may be requested by the authorized representative of the Subscriber if he presented the authorization of the Subscriber contained in a fully conclusive private document beforehand.
+The issuance of the acknowledgement may be requested by the authorized representative of the Subscriber if he presented the authorization of the Subscriber in a document containing also his signature beforehand.